 And there are certain homeopathic and herbal remedies which really do calm your dog.
 So those may well assist with your dog’s separation anxiety.

-Rover Vinyl Tech knows about dogs who are afraid of loud noises – they have an irrational fear of thunderstorms, and fear of fireworks, and, well, actually, she’s scared of just about any loud noises.
+Dogs are afraid of loud noises – they have an irrational fear of thunderstorms, and fear of fireworks, and, well, actually, she’s scared of just about any loud noises.
 Many dogs are like this.